 WebEx Events & Webcasting

-As one of the most powerful webinar hosting solutions out there, WebEx prides itself on helping users host online events accommodating up to 3,000 attendees and stream webcasts to a whopping 40,000 viewers.
+As one of the most powerful video conferencing and web hosting solutions out there, WebEx prides itself on helping users host online events accommodating up to 3,000 attendees and stream webcasts to a whopping 40,000 viewers.
 Their webinar hosting solution is designed to ensure that users have the power to plan and execute online events that bring together multiple presenters and thousands of attendees in a seamless process.
+This makes it a clear competitor of GoToMeeting’s webinar solution

 Here’s a simple breakdown of some of the main features that make WebEx one of the best webinar platforms out there: